 California Penal Code 21510 PC makes it a crime to carry, possess in public, sell or give away a switchblade.
 A conviction is a misdemeanor punishable by probation, fines of up to $1000.00, and up to 6 months in county jail.

-California Penal Code Section 17235 defines a switchblade as a pocketknife with a blade of 2 or more inches that can be released by a flick of a button, by pressure on the handle, by a flip of the wrist or by another mechanical device.
+California Penal Code Section 17235 gives the legal definition of a switchblade: a pocketknife with a blade of 2 or more inches that can be released by a flick of a button, by pressure on the handle, by a flip of the wrist, or by another mechanical device.